Project Description

-Here I will present two interesting projects with causality and causal representation learning; GCRL: Generative Causal Representation Learning for Out-of-Distribution Motion Forecasting, and ICRL-SM: Implicit Causal Representation Learning via Switchable Mechanism.
+Here I will present an interesting project with causality and causal representation learning; GCRL: Generative Causal Representation Learning for Out-of-Distribution Motion Forecasting.

 In this section, I will explain the fundamentals of causality and causal models required to better understand the ideas of these projects.